Ruth Silver

-Background
+Early life

-Silver's mother was a midwife and her father was an engineer.
-As a teenager, she gained a National Union of Mineworkers scholarship to attend university.
-She studied psychology and literature at Glasgow and Southampton universities.
+Siver was born in January 1945; her mother a midwife, her father an engineer.
+She studied psychology and literature at Glasgow and the Southampton universities, through a National Union of Mineworkers' scholarship.

 Career

 Silver served as an adviser to the Select Committee in the House of Commons and a member of the Skills Commission.
 She sat on the Edge Foundation (ADHD), which aims to raise the status of vocational learning; the Horse's Mouth, an online peer-mentoring enterprise; and the Trinity Laban Conservatoire.

 Silver was appointed Chief Assessor for the Centre of Excellence in Leadership's Principals Qualifying Programme.
 Her employment has included child guidance, teaching and inspection, and in-service at the Department for Education and Skills, developing national education policy on personal development in young people.
 In 2010, she was appointed to chair the National Taskforce on the Future of the Careers Profession.

 Silver was a founding trustee of the Edge Foundation, which aims to raising the status of vocational learning, and was the first chief assessor for the Qualifying Programme for Principals.
 She was a visiting professor on educational developments at London South Bank University.

-She was a member of Prime Minister Brown's UK Women and Work Commission.
+She was a member of Prime Minister Gordon Brown's UK Women and Work Commission.
 In 2014, she worked with Glasgow's colleges in the post-merger realignment of their curricula.
-In 2015-16, she chaired the Scottish Government’s Commission on Widening Access to Universities.
+In 2015-16, she chaired the Scottish Government's Commission on Widening Access to Universities.